• Design

 GFCI Outlet Not Working

 Installation of GFCI is a requirement to areas where there is a potentially huge risk of electrical shocks or hazards like bathroom or kitchen.
-The outlets have sensors that can determine any electrical current leaks.
+The electrical outlets have sensors that can determine any electrical current leaks.

 When the sensor determines that leaking is happening, the outlet immediately trips to shut down the current flow.